Follow

 3. Then click "Trash" on the left side of the screen

-This will restore the document to it's former location in Google Drive > Shared with me > Jostle Library, but not to your platform's Library (it will have to be re-copied there via the "Add New" link in the Library action bar).
+4. Locate the deleted file, click it, and select "Restore".
+This will restore the document to it's former location in Google Drive > Shared with me > Jostle Library, but not to your platform's Library.

-*NOTE—If your "jostle librarian" account hasn't been configured yet, the Google Admin can go to Users > jostle librarian and select "Reset Password" to do so.
+*Do not perform other file actions while logged in as this user or your will break the Google integration to Library.
+If your "jostle librarian" account hasn't been configured yet, the Google Admin can go to Users > jostle librarian and select "Reset Password" to do so.

 GoogleAdminJLred.png